-He or she is aided in this task by Resident Assistants (student staff), who coordinate the activities of the residence hall and work with the Resident Director in achieving the collective goals of the hall.
+Every residence hall is assigned a Resident Director (live-in professional staff member) whose function is to help the students develop and maintain a positive environment.
+The Resident Director is aided in this task by Resident Assistants (student staff), who coordinate the activities of the residence hall and work with the Resident Director in achieving the collective goals of the hall.